ck9sky/ai9sky/chatgpt_api_py/README.md

 SOLUTION: Since I would want to store these running chatlogs in the Django database, anyway, I will create table(s) and extra complexity to achieve running chatlog.
 Not really a problem, would do it anyway, but sort of bugs me that I am unable to do this as simply as the other app (chatgpt_api_js).
 11/11/23

+### OPENAI DOCS FOR CHATGPT (not as useful given this app use Python 'openai' Library)

+-- openai.com (may need to login, browse back to openai.com)
+-- API | Docs (menu)
+-- API reference (tab)
+-- ENDPOINTS | Chat (sidebar)
+-- Create chat completion ... etc.